There is no definite answer to the age-old mystery of how long should your tires last.

 It’s great if you have a powerful sports car that simply calls for flooring the gas pedal, but try not to do it often.
 Tires like to be treated as gently as possible.
 Having to face the ground and fight bumps and potholes is trouble enough for them.
 You don’t have to add to that trouble.
 At least if you want them to last.

 Bald tires can make for a lousy driving experience, but there’s something equally bad: cracks scattered on the sidewalls like wrinkles on a very old person’s face.

 This condition is usually associated with natural decay because of aging.
 But years of experience are not the only reason for this.
 It can also happen because of frequent exposure to heat and sun, whose UV rays aren’t vicious for humans only.

 Store your car in a garage.
 If you don’t have one, grow a habit of parking it in shady places and you’ll do your tires (and your wallet) a service.

 If you need help with your tires, we can get you set up and ready to go!
-Come to our repair shops in Hamilton and Oakville today!
+Come to our repair shops in Hamilton and Stoney Creek today!